The Role of Personal Development in Sales

 • Study positive mindset.
 Resources abound online.

 • Get one-on-one coaching from your sales leader.
-If you sense that you’re struggling, they have probably noticed it too.
+If you sense that you’re struggling, they’ve probably noticed it too.

 • Hire a professional development coach if you want an external, professional perspective.